-7 Social Media Tips for Optometrists That Increase Engagement
+18 Jul 12 Social Media Tips That Increase Optometry Patient Engagement

-Everyone is on social media now…90% of millennials, 78% of generation X, and 48% of baby boomers are active social media users.
-That means you’ve got to find ways to not only connect with your audience but to create a message that resonates with them—one that turns them into loyal patients.
-But social media for optometrists doesn’t have to be complicated.
+Everyone is on social media now.
+Backlinko and Semrush report that 84% of those aged 18-29, 81% of those aged 30-49, 73% of those aged 50-64, and 45% of those aged 65+ are active social media users.
+That means you’ve got to find ways to connect with your audience and create a message that resonates with them—one that turns them into loyal patients.

 Want to help new patients discover your optometry practice and increase engagement on your social media channels?
 Take a look at our social media tips for eye care practices below.

-Success stories and mini case studies are one of the most effective ways to let your social audience know how well you serve and support your eye care patients.
+Highlighting patient success stories and testimonials is one of the most effective ways to let your social audience know how well you serve and support your eye care patients.

-Demonstrate how you’re exceeding patient expectations or how you’re using new technology, tools, and techniques that help improve the patient experience.
-Showcase your best patient stories that highlight how you and your staff go above and beyond to ensure their safety and care.
+Demonstrate how you exceed patient expectations or use new technology, tools, and techniques that help improve the patient experience.
+Showcase your best patient stories highlighting how you and your staff go above and beyond to ensure their safety and eye care.

 Infographics help you tell a complex story in a simple way.
 These visuals allow patients to better understand how your practice serves their vision needs.
 Infographics help explain complicated vision conditions or procedures in a way that patients can easily comprehend.

-Canva is an excellent tool for creating stunning infographics and other visual assets.
-Choose from professionally designed templates for a variety of content platforms, as well as thousands of royalty-free icons, photos, and fonts.
+Canva is an excellent tool for creating stunning infographics, flyers, posters, and other visual assets that can take your business to the next level.
+Choose from professionally designed templates for various social media platforms and thousands of royalty-free icons, photos, and fonts.

 Every week promote a new frame across each of your social channels.
-Dedicate a certain day of the week to posting happy patients sporting your newest and most stylish frames.
+Dedicate a specific day of the week to posting happy patients (remember to get written consent) or staff sporting your newest and most stylish frames.
 That way your social audience sees exactly what kind of glasses they might find when they visit your optometry practice.

-Tailor each of your FAQs to the specific social media channel you’re posting on.
+Tailor your FAQs to the specific social media channel you’re posting.
 If you’re using Twitter, keep FAQs short and sweet by breaking them up into individual tweets.
 If you’re using Facebook, your FAQs can be more comprehensive and shared all at once.

 Humor is one of the best ways to grow your practice because people like doing business with people they like and trust.
 Make your humor relatable by doing things like recreating popular memes with an eye care focus or posting optometry-related jokes.
 Or you could go with a funny eye care comic or cartoon.

 Posting interesting content to social media that entertains and engages your audience is an excellent way to get attention.
-But without a call to action, it’s almost a waste of your efforts.
+But without a call to action (CTA), it’s almost a waste of your efforts.

 By guiding your audience to perform specific actions through your social media posts, you’ll start to see increased results for engagement, appointments, and eventually revenue for your practice.

-While posting on social media channels alone has tremendous benefits with the right hashtags, you’ll get more exposure by boosting your posts.
+While posting on social media channels alone has tremendous benefits with the right hashtags, you’ll get more exposure by boosting your posts or creating an ad.
 Paid or sponsored social media posts allow potential patients beyond your audience followers to see and interact with your content.

 Organic content is a great start.
 Combining consistent organic social media posts with paid advertising helps your practice reach more patients efficiently.

 Now you have plenty of ideas for transforming your optometry social media channels into engaging communities.
-Over time you’ll see engagement and revenue increases, effectively growing your practice through quality content that resonates with your audience.
+Over time you’ll see patient engagement and revenue increase, effectively growing your practice through quality content that resonates with your audience.